Welcome to the Geography page

 I like learning about how one little thing can help the eco-system.

-This is what our pupils say about Geography….
+This is what our pupils say they love about Geography at Birkdale Primary….

 We have recently been working along side Sustrans to create a safe environment for us to walk to school.
 We did a 'Big Street Survey' and collected information all about the traffic around school.